 19.1.1 Employees hired on or after January 1, 2014 who are budgeted to work at least 30 hours per week or as otherwise defined in any federal or state mandatory regulation, shall be eligible for the County Group Health and Dental Insurance plan(s).
 The County will contribute a monthly amount determined by the Board of Commissioners.
 Benefits become effective on the first day of the month following or coincident with, 60 days of continuous employment.
-For purposes of calculation of the 60-day waiting period, employees hired during the first seven calendar days of the month will be credited with being hired on the first day of that month.
 Once eligibility is established, coverage will remain continuous through the last day of the month in which an employee works, receives compensation, or is approved and qualified under a federal or state regulatory provision mandating continuation of health care coverage.
 For any plan requiring a payroll deduction as a portion of the monthly premium, coverage may be terminated should timely supplemental contributions not be made by the employee.
 EXCEPT AS SET FORTH IN PARAGRAPH 19.1.2 BELOW, ALL NEW, TRANSFERRED, OR REHIRED, PART-TIME EMPLOYEES BUDGETED TO WORK LESS THAN 30 HOURS PER WEEK ARE NOT ELIGIBLE FOR GROUP HEALTH AND DENTAL INSURANCE PLAN(S).

 An eligible part-time employee budgeted 20 hours per week (.5 FTE) or more for 12 months of the year is eligible for County group insurance on a pro-rated basis.
 The County will contribute the appropriate percentage of the established insurance cap (as outlined in the chart below) toward employee health and dental insurance coverage.
 Coverage will be continuous, once eligible, through the end of the month during which employment terminates, or unpaid leave is taken.
 In the case where an employee contributes through a payroll deduction to coverage, coverage may be terminated should the employee not make payment on the portion the employee is responsible for.